What is Aquamarine?

-Aquamarine is variety of a beryl.
+Aquamarine minerals and gemstones are variety of a beryl.
 Its colour is blue to greenish blue or pale blue.
 It comes in shape of rough and crystal both.
 Crystals can be big in sizes.
 The elements in Aquamarine are Beryllium, Aluminum, Silicate.
 Beryl can be in many varieties of colours.
 Blue variety is called Aquamarine.
 The hardness of Aquamarine is 7.5 to 8.
 Crystals of aquamarine can be larger sizes.

 Green aquamarine can be heated at very high temperature in order to get blue colour.

 This aquamarine is found as the largest aquamarine crystal.
 Location is confused between Skardu Pakistan or Afghanistan.
 However, claim of its location other than Pakistan or Afghanistan is false.
 It is almost two feet and weight is 60 pound.

 Largest Ever Aquamarine Cut?

 The gem was designed and cut by gem artist Bernd Munsteiner.
 It stands 14 inches tall and weighs 10,363 carats — or nearly 5 pounds.

 It’s difficult to place a value on the gem, though it was offered to the Smithsonian in the late 1990s for $7 million to $10 million, Forex published[wpdevart_youtube]DQwbO5TbwJ4[/wpdevart_youtube]

 What are Aquamarine Properties?